Super Bowl XXXVII: Oakland Raiders

-Raiders win without Gruden

 As a result of Gruden's departure, Raiders offensive coordinator Bill Callahan was promoted to head coach.
 Despite the loss of Gruden in 2002, the Raiders still managed to earn a share of the AFC's best record at 11–5.
 The offense led the league in total passing yards (4,689) and ranked second in total yards gained (6,451).

-Gannon had a MVP season, completing 418 out of 618 passes for 4,689 yards, 26 touchdowns, and with 10 interceptions.
+Raiders quarterback Rich Gannon had an MVP season, completing 418 out of 618 passes for 4,689 yards, 26 touchdowns, and 10 interceptions.
 His 418 completions and his 10 games with over 300 passing yards were both NFL records.
-He also ran 50 times for 156 yards and 3 touchdowns.
-Rice, who was already the NFL's all-time leader in nearly every receiving record after 17 seasons, had a Pro Bowl season for the 13th time in his career with 92 receptions for 1,211 yards and 7 touchdowns.
-Gannon's other weapons in passing game were 15-year veteran receiver Tim Brown (81 receptions for 930 yards and 2 touchdowns) and young receiver Jerry Porter (51 receptions for 688 yards and 9 touchdowns).
-Multi-talented running back Charlie Garner was the team's leading rusher with 962 yards and 7 touchdowns, while also leading all NFL running backs in receiving with 91 receptions for 941 yards and another 4 touchdowns.
-Running back Tyrone Wheatley was also a big contributor with 419 rushing yards and 71 receiving yards, while fullback Zack Crockett provided both of them with solid blocking and scored 8 touchdowns.
-Up front, their offensive line was led by 2 Pro Bowlers, guard Lincoln Kennedy and center Barret Robbins.
+He also ran 50 times for 156 yards and three touchdowns.
+Jerry Rice, who was already the NFL's all-time leader in nearly every receiving record after 17 seasons, had a Pro Bowl season for the 13th time in his career 1,211 receiving yards and seven touchdowns.
+Gannon's other weapons in passing game were 15-year veteran receiver Tim Brown (930 yards and two touchdowns) and young receiver Jerry Porter (688 yards and nine touchdowns).
+Multi-talented running back Charlie Garner was the team's leading rusher with 962 yards and seven touchdowns, while also leading all NFL running backs in receiving with 91 receptions for 941 yards and another four touchdowns.
+Running back Tyrone Wheatley was also a contributor with 419 rushing yards, while fullback Zack Crockett provided both of them with solid blocking and scored eight touchdowns.
+Up front, their offensive line was led by two Pro Bowlers, guard Lincoln Kennedy and center Barret Robbins.

 The Raiders' weakness was primarily on their defense, which ranked 25th in the league in passing yards allowed (3,787) and 12th in total yards (5,240).
-But veteran Pro Bowl safety Rod Woodson recorded 8 interceptions (which led the league) for 225 yards and 2 touchdowns.
+Veteran Pro Bowl safety Rod Woodson recorded a league-leading eight interceptions including two touchdowns.
 Up front, their line was anchored by defensive tackle Rod Coleman, who led the team with 11 sacks.
-Behind him, the team had a solid veteran linebacker, Bill Romanowski, who was playing in his 5th Super Bowl (after winning 2 championships with the San Francisco 49ers in Super Bowls XXIII and XXIV, and 2 while playing for the Denver Broncos in Super Bowls XXXII and XXXIII).
-Defensive back Tory James was also a big contributor with 4 interceptions.
+Behind him, the team had a solid veteran linebacker, Bill Romanowski, who was playing in his fifth Super Bowl.
+Defensive back Tory James was also a big contributor with four interceptions.